 Take, for example, the following from the interview that appeared in the Westminster Gazette a few days after her arrival in London:

-told me first that the messages were the possibility of the messages being forged."
+"But what does Master Morya say to Mr. Judge's doings?"
+"He were such that they did not exclude told me first that the messages were the possibility of the messages being forged."
 [Italies mine.-D.]